 If you have a rooted Android phone, the task becomes very easy as you can download any good root explorer app from the market and delete the desired system or stock app from system/apps folder on your phone's internal storage.
 But what about those do not have a rooted Android phone!
 Well, e should be grateful to XDA member Broadways who has come to the rescue with a stock recovery-flashable zip file that removes bloatware from the stock Android recovery.
-Yea, you can delete all desired bloatwares just by running a script by installing the the bloatkill.zip file.
+Yea, you can delete all desired bloatware just by running a script by installing the bloatkill.zip file.

-Actually the script was originally written for the Samsung Galaxy Y, but it has been confirmed working on other Android smartphones too.
+Actually, the script was originally written for the Samsung Galaxy Y, but it has been confirmed working on other Android smartphones too.
 Recently I tested it on my Samsung Galaxy S3 and it worked perfectly.
-Before we begin, do remember that the system/app partition on Android houses all the critical components of your device, that are required for it to function properly.
+Before we begin, do remember that the system/app partition on Android houses all the critical components of your device, that is required for it to function properly.
 It is very important, therefore, that you take care that the app you are going to delete is not associated with some essential function.